 Other good friends I made at TASC also gave me plenty of advice on what schools and programs to look at, what places to visit, etc. During my graduate studies, many also hosted me during my travels.
 TASC is truly a great network and community."

 Two years after attending TASC, Rodney came to the US for graduate studies and landed his first job.

 “I think TASC was a really great introduction to Taiwan, especially as someone who planned to stay in Taiwan after the conference.
 A lot of the places we went and opportunities we had (like the homestay or the visit to a grandmother’s traditional house 三合院 in southern Taiwan) are things that I definitely wouldn’t have been able to do on my own, so I was really grateful for those experiences!
 And after the conference, it felt good knowing I already had a support network in the country.”

-Diallo attended TASC in 2015 and returned as a member of the Executive Committee in 2016.
+Diallo attended TASC in 2015 as a segue to his year of Chinese study in the country afterwards.